-The Office of the Provost at West Virginia University is now accepting nominations for candidates to be awarded honorary doctoral degrees at the 2014 commencement exercises, both on the main campus in Morgantown and on the divisional campuses in Montgomery (West Virginia University Institute of Technology) and Keyser (Potomac State College of West Virginia University).
+The Office of the Provost is now accepting nominations for candidates for all three campuses: the main campus in Morgantown and the divisional campuses in Montgomery (WVU Institute of Technology) and Keyser (Potomac State College of WVU).

 The honorary degree is the highest honor that WVU bestows.
 Nominees are evaluated on the basis of one or more of the following criteria: